WebOrigami/docs/src/pika/builtins.md

 ## config([relativePath])

-This returns the graph for the active `eg` configuration that applies to the indicated directory.
+This returns the graph for the active `pika` configuration that applies to the indicated directory.
 This directory will be the current folder, or the folder at the indicated `relativePath` if supplied.

 <a name="copy"></a>